Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Code availability

 \section{Code availability}

-The complete implementation of the proposed framework, including TexPol--Net for morphology-aware segmentation and Morpher for autoregressive temporal forecasting, is publicly available at \url{https://github.com/ShengyouDuan/From_shape_to_fate__making_bacterial_swarming_expansion_predictable}.
+The complete implementation of the proposed framework, including Morpher-S for morphology-aware segmentation and Morpher-F for autoregressive temporal forecasting, is publicly available at \url{https://github.com/ShengyouDuan/From_shape_to_fate__making_bacterial_swarming_expansion_predictable}.
 The repository contains all training and evaluation code required to reproduce the results reported in this work.